-Can FY1 doctor sign prescriptions or repeat prescriptions?
+Can an FY1 doctor sign prescriptions or repeat prescriptions?

-Prescribing in GP by FY1s is covered in the GP educational supervision document.
+Prescribing in GP by FY1s is covered in the GP Handbook.
 Repeat prescriptions should not be signed by FY1 doctors.
 To help with the educational need around prescribing in primary care, it is a worthy topic for an early tutorial.
-If you have a local friendly pharmacist, why not utilise this resource as part of your GP induction programme?
+If you have a local friendly pharmacist, why not use this resource as part of your GP induction programme?
 It could be a way of learning how to do an effective medication review.

-Can the FY1 doctors carry out home visits?
+Can the FY1 doctors conduct home visits?

 Mindfulness should be given to the purpose and requirements of the home visit; in addition to the educational value of this visit for the doctor.
 FY1 doctors should not be doing acute home visits at the request of the patient.
-These are felt to be too high risk for a doctor in the early stages of training.
-The FY1 doctor can do some carefully selected and supervised home visits if felt to be acceptable by the patient and educationally valuable for the doctor.
+These are felt to be too high risk for a doctor in the initial stages of training.
+The FY1 doctor can conduct carefully selected and supervised home visits if felt to be acceptable by the patient and educationally valuable for the doctor.
 Home visits are not a Foundation Programme Curriculum competency.
 Joint visits with a more senior practitioner can be an excellent educational experience and are the recommended method for experiencing home visits.
 If a doctor does not have a car, it is possible to use public transport or walk/cycle to home visits in many practice areas.
-They can carry out home visits to patients with chronic illness and those being discharged from hospital as long as there are clear objectives for this work.
+They can conduct home visits to patients with chronic illness and those being discharged from hospital if there are clear objectives for this work.